Stopping fraud from brute-force attacks against online couponsMarch 20, 2017

 Online coupons have several qualities that are very attractive to hackers:

-They are easily crackable.
+- They are easily crackable in some cases.

-Don’t trust the browser
+Don’t put anything valuable in the browser

 We’ve seen retailers send out the coupon code in the original HTML page, hidden from view, only to be revealed at the end of the process: